rughh/on_ruby/readme.md

 rake db:setup
 ```

-Use *foreman* to start the server, otherwise you need to export the options of the *.env* file manually:
+Use `script/server` to run rails locally, otherwise you need to export the environment options yourself:

     bundle --without=production
-    foreman start
+    script/server

 ### Hosts